Economic Operators & trading with the UK

 - Authorised Representatives

-The manufacturer is any natural or legal person who manufactures a product or has a product designed or manufactured and places it on the market under his own name or trademark.
+The manufacturer is any natural or legal person who manufactures a product or has a product designed or manufactured and places it on the market under their own name or trademark.
 The manufacturer is responsible for the conformity assessment of the product and is subject to a series of obligations including traceability requirements.
 The responsibilities of a manufacturer are the same whether he is established in a Member State or outside the EU.

 The importer is the economic operator established in the EU who places a product from a third country on the EU market.
-Before placing a product on the market the importer must ensure:
+Before placing a product on the market, the importer must ensure:

-- that the appropriate conformity assessment procedure has been carried out by the manufacturer
+- That the appropriate conformity assessment procedure has been carried out by the manufacturer

-- that the manufacturer has drawn up the technical documentation
+- That the manufacturer has drawn up the technical documentation

-- affixed the relevant conformity marking (e.g. CE marking)
+- Affixed the relevant conformity marking (e.g. CE marking)

-- fulfilled his traceability obligations
+- Fulfilled their traceability obligations

-- accompanied, where relevant, the product with instructions and safety information in easily understandable language
+- Accompanied, where relevant, the product with instructions and safety information in easily understandable language

 If there is any doubt about the conformity of the product, the importer must not place it on the market or take corrective actions if the product has already been placed on the market.